lyrasis/ansible-linux-security-role/README.md

 Role Tags
 --------------
 ```
+scanners: all scanner installs are tagged with scanners
 lynis: to install lynis
 maldet: to install maldet
 cron: adds lynis and maldet to cron
+remove: will remove everything installed
 ```

 Dependencies